cabal-club/cable/readme.md

 `public_key` field), and always provides a signature (via the required `signature` field) to prove they authored it.

+When you "make a post", you are only writing to some local storage indexed by the hash of the content.
+Posts only get sent to other peers in response to queries for content matching certain criteria.

 # messages

 All messages begin with a `msg_len` and a `msg_type` varint: